Pickleball Doubles Strategy

 In doubles play, working together as a team is the key to success.
 One strategy that can be used to gain an advantage over your opponent is hitting the ball at their feet level.

 This strategy can be successful when your opponents are not anticipating it.
-To execute this shot, you must position yourself to be slightly in front of your opponent.
+To execute this shot, you must be slightly in front of your opponent.
 Aim for your opponent’s feet at the top of your swing when you hit the ball.

 If executed correctly, this shot will force your opponent to move backward and could result in them making a mistake.